 I have figured there are two types of fliers when it comes to seat choice and it really helps if you decide which one you are and book accordingly.

 There are the people, like myself, who prefer an aisle seat.
 Why do I always book my seat in the aisle?
 Mainly because I like to be able to get up, go to the bathroom, or just stretch my legs without having to ask anyone’s permission and then awkwardly crawling over them.
 The time I was forced into a middle seat was particularly bad because the girl who occupied MY aisle seat was one of those people that settles in and falls fast asleep before the plane even takes off (yes I said that with envy).
 So half-way into our 10-hour flight, I had held my bladder as long as I possibly could and now was on a critical mission to get up and use the restroom.

-The problem was the girl was so fast asleep that shaking her and whispering to her would not wake her up.
-I even tried to find a way to slip around her without waking her but because of her awkward sleeping position, it was an impossibility.
+The problem was, the girl was so fast asleep that shaking her and whispering to her would not wake her up.
+I even tried to find a way to slip around her without waking her.
+However, because of her awkward sleeping position, it was an impossibility.
 Even the lady across the aisle gave me looks of desperation seeing that I could not wake this girl and clearly needed to use the restroom.
-I finally decided no matter how difficult I would push past her and get out.
-I am a bigger girl with giant boobs.
+I finally decided that, no matter how difficult, I would push past her and get out.

 So here I am straddling her, one leg in the aisle, one leg by my seat with my hands forward on her headrest, boobs in her face, trying to find some yoga move that would allow me to get my other leg into the aisle and guess what; Goldilocks woke up.
 Needless to say, it made for a very awkward encounter with her but once she realized I was only desperately trying to get out to use the restroom I think she recovered.